Propagation of chaos, Wasserstein gradient flows and toric Kahler-Einstein metrics: Outlook

-By Lemma \ref{lem:newton energi is cost} the attractive Newtonian interaction energy in $\R$ is the one-dimensional version of the tropical setting appearing in Section \ref{sub:The-tropical-limit} with interaction energy $E_{trop}^{(N)}(x_{1},...x_{N})$ .
-In the general higher dimensional setting it turns out that a very concrete interpretation of the corresponding EVI gradient flow of $E_{trop}^{(N)}(x_{1},...x_{N})$ on $\R^{nN}$ can be given; in particular the particles perform zigzag paths with velocity vectors contained in the polytope $-P.$ Moreover, there is a static solution to the corresponding system if and only $p_{1}+...+p_{N}$ vanishes (since this is the ``mean velocity'' of the particles) and any inital configuration of points $(x_{1},...x_{N})(0)$ is assembled, in a finite time, into a single particle $x_{*},$ namely the barycenter of $\{x_{1},...x_{N}\}.$ The results above can also be used to study the large $N-$limit of the deterministic system.
-When noise is added to the system the role of $x_{*}$ is played by the volume form $\mu_{*}$ of a Kähler-Einstein metric on the corresponding toric variety, which appears in the large time limit (compare the discussion in Section \ref{sub:Relation-to-other evol eq}).
-Details will appear in a sequel to the present paper \cite{b-o}.
+It can be shown that the attractive Newtonian interaction energy in $\R$ is the one-dimensional version of the tropical permanental energy $E_{trop}^{(N)}(x_{1},...x_{N})$ appearing in Section \ref{sub:The-tropical-limit}.
+In the general higher dimensional setting it turns out that a very concrete interpretation of the corresponding EVI gradient flow of $E_{trop}^{(N)}(x_{1},...x_{N})$ on $\R^{nN}$ can be given; in particular the particles perform zigzag paths with velocity vectors contained in the polytope $-P$ generalizing the sticky $N-$particle system on the real line. \footnote{When $n=1$ the dynamics is determined by the property that total mass and momentum is conserved in collisions and that the particles stick together when they collide; see \cite{b-g} and references therein.}Moreover, there is a static solution to the corresponding deterministic $N-$particle system if and only if the ``discrete'' barycenter of $P$ vanishes:

+which is consistent with the fact that the discrete barycenter can be interpreted as the mean velocity of the particles.
+In general, any initial configuration of points $(x_{1},...x_{N})(0)$ is assembled, in a finite time, into a single particle $x_{*},$ namely the barycenter of $\{x_{1},...x_{N}\}$ which moves at the mean velocity above.
+The results in the present paper can also be used to study the large $N-$limit of this deterministic system (which can be seen as a dissipative version of the Hamiltonian particle system introduced in \cite{c-g-p} as a discretization of the semigeostrophic equations).
+But the key point of our approach is that it allows noise to be added to the particle system.
+Then the role of the large $N-$limit of $x_{*}$ is played by the volume form $\mu_{*}$ of a Kähler-Einstein metric on the toric variety determined by the polytope $P$ (compare the discussion in Section \ref{sub:Relation-to-other evol eq}).

+Interestingly, a similar particle system on $\R^{n}$ appears in Brenier's approach \cite{Br2,br3} to the early universe reconstruction problem in cosmology \cite{f-b} (in connection to the so called Zeldovich approximation).
+In fact, our results can be used to validate the formal large $N-$limit of the $N-$particle system with noise introduced in \cite[Section 2.3]{br3}.\footnote{ As pointed out in \cite[Section 2.3]{br3} the formal argument used there, which is based on the classical Freidlin-Wentzel theory (as in \cite{da-g}), would require a Lipschitz bound on the drift (while only a one-sided bound is available).}Details will appear in \cite{b-o}.